computefoundation/gnu-linux-application-management/README.md

 <img src='https://raw.githubusercontent.com/unixfoundation/applications/images/logo.png' width='32%' align='left' alt='logo.png'>
 <br><br>

-**Applications** is a resource of Unix-founded document solutions for applications in all categories.
+This is a resource of Unix-founded document solutions for applications in all categories.
 <br><br><br><br><br>

 # Categories

-**Applications** currently provides the following solutions in the following categories:
+This repository currently provides the following solutions in the following categories:

 ## Application servers